cksystemsteaching/selfie/README.md

 statement = assignment ";" | if | while | call ";" | return ";" .
 ```

-The procedure `compile_statement()` parses `statement` after looking for strong symbols that statements begin with such as the keywords `if`, `while`, and `return`, and others, see the procedure `is_not_statement()` for the full list.
+The procedure `compile_statement()` compiles `statement` after looking for strong symbols that statements begin with such as the keywords `if`, `while`, and `return`, and others, see the procedure `is_not_statement()` for the full list.
+There is an important invariant that `compile_statement()` maintains: no temporary registers are allocated before and after compiling any statement!
+In other words, when compiling a statement all temporary registers are available.
+However, maintaining the invariant requires of course to deallocate all allocated registers eventually before returning from compiling any statement.
 We do not show the code of `compile_statement()` here since it is straightforward, again see the source code for the details.
 The first kind of statement we look into is assignments which is the natural choice to talk about after expressions.

 -------------------------------------------------------------------------------